-C78 Amendments to the above policy have been made as follows: Tenure may be acquired only by the members of the Kansas State University faculty with the rank of assistant professor or higher.
+C78 Amendments to the above policy have been made as follows: Tenure may be acquired only by the members of the Kansas State University faculty who are on tenure track appointments, with the rank of assistant professor or higher.
 (This amendment applies only to those appointed on or after July 1,1960.)
 Lists of individuals approved by the chief executive officer for tenure at a Regents' institution shall be submitted by the chief executive officer to the Board of Regents for its information at the April meeting.
 Decisions of the president shall be final and are not subject to further administrative review by any officer or committee of the institution or by the Board of Regents.
 Any tenure recommendation approved by the Board of Regents shall be limited to tenure for the recommended individual at the institution consistent with the tenure policies of that institution.

-K-State policy additions:

-The following additional details concerning tenure have been adopted by Kansas State University.
+Kansas State University policy additions to Regents' Tenure Policy: The following additional details concerning tenure were have been adopted by Kansas State University from the AAUP Advisory Letter No.13 (AAUP Bulletin, Spring 1964).